gewarren/docs/docs/framework/wcf/samples/extended-protection-policy.md

 9. Open **Advanced Settings** under **Windows Authentication** for this virtual directory and set it to **Required**.

-10. You can test the service by accessing the HTTPS URL from a browser window (Provide a fully-qualified domain name).
+10. You can test the service by accessing the HTTPS URL from a browser window (Provide a fully qualified domain name).
 If you want to access this URL from a remote machine, make sure that the firewall is opened for all incoming HTTP and HTTPS connections.

-11. Open the client configuration file and provide a fully-qualified domain name for the client or endpoint address attribute that replaces `<<full_machine_name>>`.
+11. Open the client configuration file and provide a fully qualified domain name for the client or endpoint address attribute that replaces `<<full_machine_name>>`.

 12. Run the client.
 The client communicates with the service, which establishes a secure channel and uses extended protection.